 - Your weekly homestay payments are processed on the first Wednesday of your student’s stay.
 Any enquiries about payment should be directed to Nelson English Centre, and never through the student.

 - For your protection, the rate of $230.00 per week is non-negotiable.
 You may not offer accommodation to a Nelson English Centre student under any other terms, except as in this agreement.

 - The student must leave the homestay within 4 days of finishing their course at Nelson English Centre.

-- HS families must provide their bank account numbers in writing.
+- HS families must provide their bank account numbers on the application form.

 - If a student goes on a holiday from HS (must be 5 nights or more to be considered a holiday) the HS family will receive a homestay retention payment. (currently $50 per week)

-- Refunds of HS fees to students.
-We try and get students to give 2 weeks’ notice to leave homestay where ever possible, or finish on the last day of which the HS have been paid.
+- Refunds of HS fees to students: We try and get students to give 2 weeks’ notice to leave homestay whereever possible, or finish on the last day that the student has paid up until.
 Please note that students only have to give 1 weeks’ notice to leave homestay.
 There are exceptions to this rule and these are dealt with on a case by case basis.

 - Please make sure that you read the back of the student information that is sent to you with every new student you receive, as this information can change

-- On accepting this student, you are agreeing to comply with the terms and conditions as stated in the homestay literature that is sent to you with each student.
+- On accepting this student, you are agreeing to comply with the terms and conditions as stated in the homestay literature provided on this page.

 The school wishes you every happiness with your guest, and hopes that your experience of being a host family is very rewarding.
 By signing up as a Homestay Family or updating your details, you agree to the homestay conditions specified above.